wasee22/RTL_design_workshop_by-VSD/Day 1/README.md

 ## 1. Introduction to open-source simulator iverilog

-### L1: Introduction to iverilog, design, and testbench
+### L1: Introduction to iverilog, design, and testbench.

 - A **simulator** like `iverilog` helps us verify digital logic designs by simulating their behavior.
 - **Design** is the actual Verilog module describing functionality.